Dillon Reservoir: Weather

-Dillon averages 127 inches of snow a year.
+Dillon averages 127 inches of annual snowfall.
 It generally snows from late September to mid-May.
 There are nearly 300 days of sun during the year, and this keeps the area snow totals lower than the average amount of precipitation the area receives.
 Almost every day of the year, some sort of precipitation will fall from the sky, with July generally being the wettest month of the year.
 July is usually the warmest month of the year also with the average high around 73 °F. January is the coldest month of the year with the average high being around 31 °F. The average low in July is 40 °F, and the average low in January is 2 °F.